-It’s important not to over grind your beans.
+It’s important not to over-grind your beans.
 If you grind for too long, the resulting powder will be too fine and will make your coffee taste bitter.
-On the other hand, if you don’t grind long enough, the water will simply flow through the grounds without extracting all of the flavor.
+On the other hand, if you don’t grind long enough, the water will simply flow through the grounds without extracting all of the flavors.

 3. Be consistent.

 It’s also important to be consistent with your grind size.
 If your grind is too coarse in some areas and too fine in others, the water will extract flavor unevenly, resulting in an inconsistent cup of coffee.

 4. Store your coffee properly.

 Once you’ve ground your beans, it’s important to store them in an airtight container in a cool, dark place.
 Coffee beans are sensitive to light, heat, and moisture, so it’s important to keep them in an environment that will preserve their flavor.